technonine/ideal-disco/README.md

 Descriptions of setting up various installations on linux.

 This is basically a storage repo where I will store scripts/instructions for setting up a fully diskencrypted bootable usb.
 The goal is to have the install be able to for example run a lamp configuration or allow remote ssh on the pc it is booted from.
+I will however also store other random things here like a simple backup/mirroring scripts.

 FAQ: